jackson824/fitz/README.md

 # fitz
+CSSE2310 assignment.
 A tile based multiplayer console game, programmed in C99.
 Comes with two automated player so it's alright if you don't have friends!

 ## Compile Instruction
 Compile `fitz.c` with gcc (remember to use flag `-std=c99`).
 Alternatively, `make` with the provided makefile.